haiwera-silk-cd/magento-devdocs/guides/v2.2/ui_comp_guide/howto/price_rendering.md

 6. Manufacturer price (MSRP)

 Magento represents these prices as price types (e.g. final price, minimum price, maximum price, regular price) and are separate from the actual price in the code.
-For example, Special Price is represented by the final price type in the code.
+例如， Special Price is represented by the final price type in the code.

 ### Magento taxes classification